Foundation Degree In Education (FdA)

 Course Fee (Per Year): £4995

-This is a two-year extended part-time programme of study commencing in September 2018 and finishing August 2020.
+This is a two-year extended part-time programme of study commencing in September.

 This course is for support staff working within an educational setting (teaching assistants, learning support workers, teaching and learning mentors).
 It will provide an opportunity for you to build on your knowledge and experience of working in education and will enhance your understanding of your current professional role in supporting education.
 The course is specifically designed for people who wish to combine work and study.
 In addition to this, it provides a route towards obtaining a degree and further professional qualifications.